Apple's Secret Augmented and Virtual Reality Project

 The Information and Bloomberg have both said that Apple is working on smart glasses AND an AR/VR headset, with the headset to come out in first followed by the glasses.
 The headset is rumored to be similar to Facebook's Oculus Quest virtual reality headset, but with a sleeker design that uses fabrics and lightweight materials to ensure the headset is comfortable.

 It's said to feature two high-resolution 8K displays and eye-detecting cameras that will let users "read small type" and "see other people standing in front of and behind virtual objects."
 The headset will be able to map surfaces, edges, and dimensions of rooms with "greater accuracy than existing devices on the market."
 It will have a more advanced display and a chip that's even faster than the M1 processor in 2020 Macs.

-Many of the initial rumors suggested the headset would be an AR headset, but Bloomberg in January 2021 said that it would be a virtual reality headset positioned as a "pricey, niche precursor" to a more ambitious augmented reality project.
+Many of the initial rumors suggested the headset would be an AR headset, but Bloomberg in January 2021 said that it would be a mixed reality headset positioned as a "pricey, niche precursor" to a more ambitious augmented reality project.
+It will mostly focus on virtual reality functionality, but will have some augmented reality capabilities.